DanielThomas/oh-your-dotfiles/README.md

-The flexibility of dotfiles meets the power of [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).
+The flexibility of dotfiles meets the power of [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) and [Homebrew](https://brew.sh/).

 Inspired by and compatible with [Zach Holman's dotfiles](https://github.com/holman/dotfiles).